adi-dee/scroll-tell/README.md

   - Figures (featured images) with
   - Figcaptions (captions)
   - Paragraph elements - numbers superimposed on the images for debugging purposes.
-- Article section - For the scrollable script (divided into steps)
+- Article section - For the scrollable article text/script (divided into steps)
 - Outro section - Concluding text and credits
 - Script - Various levels of Javascript

 ## Javascript
-This exercise is intended to allow you to focus on storytelling.
+This exercise is intended to allow you to focus on storytelling but you will need to make some simple javascript edits in addition to customising the HTML content, media assets and CSS.
 Depending on the level of changes you want to make to the functionality, you can edit the Javascript in the file:
 ### Add your own images and captions
 - You can swop in your own images and captions without changing the Javascript - check the code to see how the HTML dataset is set up for differnt types of media.